nsb/k8s-feature-deploys/README.md

 prepended with `feature-` it will be picked up by Jenkins and deployed.
 The feature URL will be posted in a slack channel once the deploy has been applied.

+Feature deploys works by deploying to a new Kubernetes namespace for each feature branch.
+In addition it sets a new URL based on the branch name.

 ## Usage

 ### Manually deploying to Kubernetes